matheger/matheger.github.io/_projects/1_bikeshare.md

 * `start_station` and `end_station` (the station names as used in the `Stations` table); and
 * `customer_type` (copy of `member_casual` from the raw data).

 At this point, we have a data set of 3,553,496 valid and unique ride records.
+Unfortunately, the data does not allow us to identify how many subscribed members the company actually has, and how many of the casual customers are returning ones.

 # Data Analysis

+## Ride Durations and Types

 To start out with our analysis, we sort all ride durations into 30-minute bins and investigate their frequency.
 The results already paint a very interesting picture: The vast majority (about 78%) of all recorded trips are less than 30 minutes long, and members make twice as many of these trips as casual customers.
 Conversely, trips of more than 30 minutes are taken more often by casual customers than by members.
 This of course begs the question: Why do subscribed members prefer shorter trips by such a big margin?

 {:.tableauPlaceholder}
 {% include_relative bikeshare_assets/tableau_ridesduration.html %}

-When investigating rider behaviour, another interesting question comes to mind: Do people generally return bikes to the same stations where they started their trips, or do they drop them off at a different one?
-Let's call the first type a "Roundtrip" and the second one an "A-to-B trip."
+When investigating customer behaviour, another interesting question comes to mind: Do people generally return bikes to the same stations where they started their trips, or do they drop them off at a different one?
+Let's call the first type a "round trip" and the second one an "one-way trip."
 By grouping all rides in the data into one of these categories, we find the following picture:

 {:.tableauPlaceholder}
 {% include_relative bikeshare_assets/tableau_triptype.html %}

-Clearly, roundtrips are *far* more prevalent than A-to-B trips across both customer types.
+Clearly, round trips are *far* more prevalent than one-way trips across both customer types.
+If someone does a round trip, however, they are more likely to be a casual customer.

+## Biking to Work

 In the introductory notes to the project, we are given the interesting piece of information that about 30% of customers use the company's biked to cycle to work.
 It seems that this distribution of ride durations might be a clue!
 In order to dig deeper into this behaviour of our riders, let's take a look at the spatial and temporal distribution of rides both during workdays and weekends.